42BV/restzilla/README.md

 }
 ```

 That's it!
-Restify will now automatically generate a repository, service and controller.
+Restify will now automatically inject a repository, service and controller.
 Where the controller will handle the following requests:

 * GET    /user
 * GET    /user/{id}